 tfridge to identify the ridge of the chirp sound, and

 ifsst to reconstruct the chirp.
-The reconstructed signal will be denoised through this process.
+The process denoises the reconstructed signal.

 Add Gaussian noise to the chirp portion of the "splat" sound.
-This will simulate a noisy recording of the audio, as might occur with an inexpensive microphone.
-Examine the time-frequency spectral content using
+The added noise simulates an audio recording taken with an inexpensive microphone.
+Examine the time-frequency spectral content.

 fsst localizes energy in the time-frequency plane by reassigning energy in frequency for a fixed time.
 Compute and plot the synchrosqueezed transform of the noisy chirp.